Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 In reality, removing the engineer from the construction loop removes the process by which teams discover what the system actually needs to be.
 It also removes the primary guardrail that prevents incorrect assumptions from being carried forward into the design.

-6. Knowledge Decay and the Rise of Management Abstraction
+6. Knowledge Decay and Causal Detachment

 As engineers are distanced from the act of building, a second-order effect emerges: knowledge decay.